a12345615/VOLLEYBALL-PYTHON-EDA/README.md

 It analyzes performance metrics such as **Attack, Block, Serve, Set, Dig, and Receive**, and provides insights at both **player-level** and **country-level**.

 ---
-import pandas as pd
+-import pandas as pd
-import numpy as np
+-import numpy as np
-import seaborn as sns
+-import seaborn as sns
-import matplotlib.pyplot as plt
+-import matplotlib.pyplot as plt

 ## 📌 Description
 This project focuses on analyzing player performance from the Volleyball Nations League.